simplex-chat/simplex-chat/docs/rfcs/2023-09-29-merge-scenarios.md

 - Duplicate contacts on repeat connection via contact request, when the existing contact was not created via a contact request to the same address (it could be created via any other means - via invitation link, via request to an old address, via group member).
 - Contact and group member records (possibly for many groups) not being merged when contact connects and group member records already exist.
 - Group member records in different groups not being merged if contact doesn't exist.
 - Duplicate contacts, or contact and group member records not being merged when connecting via contact address present in contact/group member profile.
-Probing could be avoided in this case as client already has knowledge of contact address "identity".

 This problem is a direct consequence of lack of user identity in the platform, and in some cases we even consider it a feature.
 For example, duplicate contacts via repeat connections can be used for having conversation scopes.
 Though in general it seems to bring more confusion.
 It also limits some interactions, such as sending direct message to group members, or viewing a list of groups contact is member of (not implemented).